-The Reality of Parenting in the Digital Age
+The Reality of Parenting in the Digital Age!
+What You Need to Know

 Understanding the Digital Landscape

-- Popular Platforms: Know which social media apps your child uses and how they work.
+- Popular Platforms: Take the time to learn which apps your child uses and what they do.

-- Digital Trends: Stay aware of viral challenges, slang, and common online behaviors.
+- Trending Behaviours: Stay informed about viral challenges, popular slang, and online trends.

-- Privacy Settings: Familiarize yourself with safety features and parental controls.
+- Privacy Settings: Understand safety features and help your child use them well.

 Are You Checking In With Your Children or Teenagers?

-- What are your favourite apps right now?
+- What apps are you enjoying the most right now?

-- Have you ever seen something online that made you uncomfortable?
+- Have you ever come across something online that upset you?

-- Do you know how to block or report harmful content?
+- Do you know how to block or report people?

 The Problem of Phones at Bedtime

-- Encourage relaxing activities like reading, journaling, or listening to calming music.
+- Promote bedtime alternatives, such as reading, journaling, or listening to calming music.

-- Block and report the bully using the platform’s tools.
+- Block and report offenders using platform tools.

 Could More Parental Involvement Have Prevented the Tragedy in Adolescence?